exonum/exonum-doc/src/get-started/what-is-exonum.md

 Exonum uses [a custom Byzantine fault tolerant consensus algorithm](../architecture/consensus.md) to synchronize data among the nodes in the network.
-The Exonum network would continue operating even if up to 1/3 validators are hacked, compromised or switched off.
+The Exonum network would continue to operate even if up to 1/3 of validators are hacked, compromised or switched off.
 Hence, there is no single point of failure in the network; the whole process of transaction processing is fully decentralized.